Great Mosque of Gaza

+The Great Mosque of Gaza, also known as the Great Omari Mosque, is a mosque in a ruinous state, located in Gaza City, in the State of Palestine.
+Prior to its 2023 partial destruction, it was the largest and oldest mosque in the Gaza Strip.

-Believed to stand on the site of an ancient Philistine temple, the site was used by the Byzantines to erect a church in the 5th century, but after the Muslim conquest in the 7th century, it was transformed into a mosque.
-Described as "beautiful" by an Arab geographer in the 10th century, the Great Mosque's minaret was toppled in an earthquake in 1033.
-In 1149, the Crusaders built a large church, but it was mostly destroyed by the Ayyubids in 1187, and then rebuilt as a mosque by the Mamluks in the early 13th century.
-It was destroyed by the Mongols in 1260, then soon restored only for it to be destroyed by an earthquake at the end of the century.
+Believed to stand on the site of an ancient Philistine temple, the site was used by the Byzantines to erect a church in the 5th century.
+After the Rashidun conquest in the 7th century, it was transformed into a mosque.
+The Great Mosque's minaret was toppled in an earthquake in 1033.
+In 1149, the Crusaders built a large church.
+It was mostly destroyed by the Ayyubids in 1187, and then rebuilt as a mosque by the Mamluks in the early 13th century.

+It was destroyed by the Mongols in 1260, then soon restored.
+It was destroyed by an earthquake at the end of the century.
 The Great Mosque was restored again by the Ottomans roughly 300 years later.
 Severely damaged after British bombardment during World War I, the mosque was restored in 1925 by the Supreme Muslim Council.
+In 2023, during the Gaza war, it was destroyed by the Israeli bombing of the Gaza Strip, leaving most of the structure collapsed and the minaret partially destroyed.

 Location

 The Great Mosque is situated in the Daraj Quarter of the Old City in Downtown Gaza at the eastern end of Omar Mukhtar Street, southeast of Palestine Square.
-Gaza's Gold Market is located adjacent to it on the south side, while to the northeast is the Katib al-Wilaya Mosque and to the east, on Wehda Street, is a girls' school.
+Gaza's Gold Market is located adjacent to it on the south side.
+To the northeast is the Katib al-Wilaya Mosque.
+To the east, on Wehda Street, is a girls' school.